 Please summarise briefly any relationship between the public procurement / government contracting laws in your jurisdiction and those of any supra-national body (such as WTO GPA, EU, UNCITRAL).

-The public procurement legislation of the Hellenic Republic (Greece) is based on EU legislation, the principles of the EU Treaties and the case-law of the Court of Justice of the EU.
-As a member of the European Union, Greece has implemented the 2014 EU Procurement Directives (namely Directive 2014/24/EU on public procurement and Directive 2014/25/EU on procurement by entities operating in the water, energy, transport and postal services) into national law.
-The EU Procurement Directives apply to procurements above certain thresholds (see Question No 3), but the Greek legislator has chosen to adopt rules also for procurements below the EU thresholds.
-EU’s relevant regulations are directly applicable within the Greek legal system.
+The public procurement legislation of the Hellenic Republic (Greece) is primarily based on EU legislation, the principles enshrined in the EU Treaties, and the case law of the Court of Justice of the European Union (CJEU).
+As an EU member state, Greece has transposed the 2014 EU Procurement Directives into its national legal framework, specifically Directive 2014/24/EU on public procurement and Directive 2014/25/EU on procurement by entities in the water, energy, transport, and postal sectors.
+These EU Procurement Directives apply to procurement contracts above certain financial thresholds (see Question No. 3).
+However, the Greek legislator has chosen to extend the application of procurement rules to contracts below these EU thresholds as well.
+EU regulations relevant to public procurement are directly applicable within the Greek legal system.

-Greece is also a member of the WTO and is bound by the World Trade Organization’s Agreement on Government Procurement (GPA) which was ratified by Law 2513/1997.
+Moreover, as part of its EU membership, Greece is a signatory to several bilateral and multilateral free trade agreements that include provisions on public procurement.
+Greece is also a member of the World Trade Organization (WTO) and is bound by the WTO’s Agreement on Government Procurement (GPA), which was ratified by Law 2513/1997.

 -